andrewsunglaekim/wdi_dc5_instructors/w02/lesson_plans/d01a_oop_basics/lesson_plan.md

 - Explain the use of self in Ruby
 - Explain the difference between local, instance and class variables

+### Why use OOP? - Think Pair Share

+Why use objects?

+- Why use Objects and Classes?
+  - Code reuse
+  - Modularity / interoperability
+  - Problem & Data modeling (translating a scenario into a solution)
+  - Managing complexity
+    - add a little formality up front so that things don't get too loosey-goosey later on

 ## Framing

 - Our big concern is how do we structure our programs?